 Overall, Franklin’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Franklin in 2010 was $20,993, which is low income relative to New Hampshire, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,972 for a family of four.
+The per capita income in Franklin in 2010 was $22,318, which is low income relative to New Hampshire, and middle income relative to the rest of the US.
+This equates to an annual income of $89,272 for a family of four.
 However, Franklin contains both very wealthy and poor people as well.

 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include English, Irish, Italian, and French Canadian.
+The greatest number of Franklin residents report their race to be White, followed by Asian.
+Important ancestries of people in Franklin include English, Irish, French Canadian, and Italian.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include French and Urdu.